 Many international students at UdeM recognize the advantages of learning French, an indispensable, international language and we do everything we can to support their efforts.
 Some students become so comfortable in French, they stay to pursue a career in Montréal.

-Montréal is the best student city in the world, according to the prestigious QS 2017 Best Student Cities rankings.
+Montréal is one of the best student cities in the world according to the prestigious QS 2019 Best Student Cities rankings.
+Ranked sixth best student city in the world and first in North America, Montreal has a lot to offer.
 This international index considers university rankings, affordability, student mix, desirability and employer activity.
 QS also praised Montréal, dubbed the cultural capital of Canada, for its world-renowned indie music scene and major international festivals.
 Montreal is a very affordable place to live compared to other North American cities.